Natalie Horler

-Natalie Horler (born 23 September 1981) is a singer, songwriter and television presenter, best known for being the lead singer of the Eurodance group Cascada.
+Natalie Horler (born 23 September 1981) is a singer, songwriter, and television presenter, best known for being the lead singer of the Eurodance group Cascada.

 Early life and family

 Natalie Horler was born in 1981 in Bonn, West Germany, to English parents.
 Her father, David Horler, is a jazz trombonist who had moved to Germany to be a musician there, while her mother, Christine, is a foreign language teacher.
 Horler grew up with her two siblings, Sally and Victoria, and also has a half-brother and a half-sister.
 Her uncle is English jazz pianist John Horler.

 Musical career

 Beginnings

 Horler took singing lessons from the age of 14 and started singing at cocktail bars around Bonn thereafter.
-By 17, she had landed her first studio gig, and at 18, she started to work with different DJs and recorded a number of tracks.
+By 17, she had landed her first studio gig, and at 18, she started to work with different DJs and recorded several tracks.
 This is how she met future band members Manian and Yanou.
 The most notable song of her pre-Cascada era is "Piece of Heaven" as Akira.

 In addition, Horler appeared on the German adaptation of Star Search in 2004.